Rubai08/zt/aboutme.md

 ### *Finally some things about me*

-I am Rubaiyat-E- Zaman, cuurently studying at Chittagong College in class 12.
+I am Rubaiyat-E- Zaman, curently studying at Chittagong College in class 12.

 Following are a couple of things which I find interesting: